Tight Shoulders?

 Cautions:

-Do not practice Upward-Facing Dog if you have carpal tunnel syndrome, or a recent back or wrist injury.
-Women who are pregnant should also avoid practicing this pose after the first trimester, as it can create too much strain on the round ligaments and lower back.
+Do not practice Upward-Facing Dog if you have carpal tunnel syndrome or a recent back or wrist injury.
+Women who are pregnant should also avoid practicing this pose after the first trimester, as it can create strain on the round ligaments and lower back.
 Always work within your own range of limits and abilities.
-If you have any medical concerns, talk with your doctor before practicing yoga.
+And if you have any medical concerns, talk with your doctor before practicing yoga.

 Be careful not to force your body into the pose, seeking a deeper backbend.
 Instead, take it slowly and back off if you feel any pain or pinching sensations.
 If it is difficult to keep your legs lifted above your mat, roll a firm blanket or towel and place it below your top thighs.
 When you move into Upward-Facing Dog, rest your thighs lightly on the roll.